hackle/blogger/src/raw/dependent-types-typescript-seriously.md

 It does imply that values must be available on type level for the calculation, as `m` and `n` above.
 This rules out most programming languages already, especially those mainstream.
 The glaring exception is, you would have guessed, TypeScript.

 We will look at the enabling features first.
-If you are quite well versed, feel free to skip to the `concat` example.
+If you are quite well versed, feel free to skip to the **Variadic map** example.

-## type-value cross-over
+## Values in / as types
 It's quite common to see values used in types for day-to-day TypeScript code, for example:

 ```TypeScript